emmanuelgonz/emmanuelgonz.github.io/_about/aboutme.md

 During my undergraduate studies, I reflected on my target career path.
 I found out early on that I wanted to become a scientist, and I began taking courses in Biology, Chemistry, and Physics.
 I hated Physics but loved Chemistry, so I considered pursuing chemistry further.
 After taking multiple Biology courses, I was hooked - I enjoyed learning about the way things worked in living things.
 I then set my sights on plant science, particularly due to my family's background in agriculture.
 I had the wonderful experience of interning at the Boyce Thompson Institute, where my decision to pursue plant science was reinforced.

 I am the first in my family to pursue a PhD.
 I made this decision for multiple reasons: (i) to challenge myself, (ii) to make use of the opportunities that I have but were not available to my family, (iii) to be a good role model to my nephews.
-These three reasons drive me each day, allowing me to invest "my best" in everything I do.
+These three reasons drive me each day to invest "my best" in everything I do.